code4sac/code4sac.github.io/README.md

 _This is the sandbox for a new, centralized Code4Sac website_ This site needs content, styling, and more!
 More details on how to help are coming soon.

-### Everyone can help pitch in and get our new website ready!
+### Everyone can pitch in to help get our new website ready!

-For a list of things we need help on, please check out the (issues page)[https://github.com/code4sac/code4sac.github.io/issues?state=open].
+For a list of things we need help on, please check out the [issues page](https://github.com/code4sac/code4sac.github.io/issues?state=open).

 #For Developers: